Carolyn Rush announces another run for Van Drew House seat

 People are also reading…

+GALLOWAY TOWNSHIP — The two major-party candidates for the U.S. House of Representatives in …

-Van Drew was first elected in 2018 as a Democrat, changed parties in 2019 after refusing to vote to impeach President Donald Trump, and was re-elected as a Republican in 2020 and 2022.
+Van Drew was first elected to Congress in 2018 as a Democrat, changed parties in 2019 after refusing to vote to impeach President Donald Trump and was re-elected as a Republican in 2020 and 2022.

-Rush said she has reached out to all six county Democratic chairs and executive committees in the second congressional district, to let them know she is running again.
+Rush said she has reached out to all six county Democratic chairs and executive committees in the 2nd District to let them know she is running again.

 "I bumped into Mike Suleiman at an event ... (and) asked him for a meeting and he declined," Rush said.